mixxxdj/manual/source/chapters/user_interface.rst

   Move the slider to adjust the gain of the track.

 * **VU-Meter**:
   Shows the current volume of the track.
-If it's is too loud and distorted, a peak indicator flashes red.
+If it's too loud and distorted, a peak indicator flashes red.

-.. seealso:: For more informations , go to the chapter
+.. seealso:: For more information, go to the chapter
              :ref:`djing-previewing-tracks`.